Traveling to France? Here’s How to Learn as Much French as Possible While You’re There

 You’ll know what I mean as soon as you set foot in France.

-Of course, if you really want to get the most learning out of your trip to France, there are some key places to visit and strategies to employ.
 In this post, we’ll show you where to go, what local schools can help you study and even what seasons are particularly fruitful for French learning.

 Why Learn French in France?

 In case you aren’t already completely convinced of the value of traveling to France, here’s what the experience abroad has to offer your language skills.
 Be careful, though—these benefits only come to travelers with their ears and eyes totally open to the language around them.

 First, being surrounded by French will get you fluent faster.
 When you’re learning any new skill, surrounding yourself—fully immersing yourself—in activities relevant to that particular skill will accelerate your rate of learning.
 Traveling to France in order to learn French is making a conscious choice to dive into the French language and culture.

 You’ll utilize context clues to make sense of what’s going on around you, you’ll be required to communicate only in French and even when you’re not actively listening or speaking your subconscious will be soaking up the language.

 Of course, immersion isn’t only about being physically present in France.
 It’s also about immersing yourself in the French digital space, which can easily be accomplished through social media and a modern language learning program.

 For example, FluentU is a language learning program that centers around authentic French content.
 If there’s a word or phrase in a music video or news segment that you don’t understand, the bilingual interactive subtitles are there to provide definitions, example sentences and more contextual information to help you out.